The best online secondhand shops

 Also great: OfferUp.
 This peer-to-peer site can be overwhelming at times, but it is a treasure trove for home decor.
 That said, it comes with the pitfalls of an eBay-like marketplace; for example, not all sellers offer returns

-For Toys & Games: Toycycle
+For toys & games: Toycycle

 Like ThredUp does for clothes, Toycycle is a centralized clearinghouse for preloved playthings.
 The site’s inspectors check toys twice: once when an item arrives at the warehouse and once before it goes out the door.
 The shop also cleans everything it sells.
 For extra peace of mind, the site stays up to date on safety, so you won’t accidentally buy something that’s been recalled.
+They also have a 30-day return policy

 Also great: GoodBuy Gear.
 This shop handles all manner of kiddie gear, including things like car seats, but it does have a good selection of toys for the younger set.
 There’s a return and cancellation policy available for several scenarios, including receiving damaged or incorrect items.

-For Books & Media: ThriftBooks
+For books & media: ThriftBooks

 This mega secondhand shop—which they claim is the world’s biggest used bookseller—is a perfect source for all things media.
 It sources a lot of its books from charities like thrift shops and libraries, and its staff hand-grades their quality.
 Buyers enjoy a 30-day return policy if they receive a wrong or damaged item.
 The site’s easy to navigate, and the robust entertainment section not only includes DVDs and vinyls but video games, too.